rischo32/VECTAETOS/VECTAETOS_MASTER_INDEX.md

 - giving audit or projection executive power
 - collapsing plurality into enforced verdict
 - converting structural layers into intervention logic
+- treating L0–L3 evidence as replicated L4 evidence
+- presenting ASIMULATOR or ASI_MOD as validated operative layers before `A_full = 1`

 Any such change is not a minor variation.
-It is an ontological break.
+It is an ontological break or empirical overclaim.

 ---

-## XVI.
+## XVIII.
 Architectural Integrity

 VECTAETOS remains valid only if all of the following hold: